 HISTORY OF CHINESE NEW YEAR

-Chinese New Year is China’s oldest, longest, and most important social and economic holiday, beginning on the first day of the Chinese lunisolar calendar.
+Today marks the beginning of the Chinese New Year.
+This is China’s oldest, longest, and most important social and economic holiday.
+Chinese New Year begins on the first day of the Chinese lunisolar calendar.

-It starts this year on January 22, though the celebrations continue for around two weeks.
-Chinese New Year is also known as Lunar New Year or the Spring Festival and ends with the Lantern Festival on the fifteenth day of the first month of the Chinese calendar.
+It starts this year on February 10, though the celebrations continue for around two weeks.
+Chinese New Year is also known as the Spring Festival and ends with the Lantern Festival on the fifteenth day of the first month of the Chinese calendar.

 Date of Chinese New Year

-Because the Chinese lunisolar calendar — which dates back to the Shang Dynasty in the 14th century B.C. — is different from the western Gregorian calendar, this festival begins with the New Moon, typically the second new moon after the Winter Solstice, and can occur on dates between January 21 and February 20.
+The Chinese lunisolar calendar – which dates back to the Shang Dynasty in the 14th century B.C. – is different from the western Gregorian calendar; this festival begins with the New Moon, typically the second new moon after the Winter Solstice, and can occur on dates between January 21 and February 20.
 The lunar cycle is approximately 29.5 days, so the Chinese insert an interstitial month seven years out of a 19-year cycle to synchronize with the solar calendar.

-Each year the holiday begins on a different calendar date.
-Julius Caesar reformed the Roman calendar to set New Year on January 1 over two millennia ago.
-The general Chinese population didn’t begin officially celebrating New Year’s Day until 1912, though the celebration goes back to ancient times.
+Each year, the holiday begins on a different calendar date.
+Julius Caesar reformed the calendar to set the New Year on January 1 over two millennia ago.
+The Chinese general population didn’t begin officially celebrating New Year’s Day until 1912, though the celebration goes back to ancient times.

 Chinese New Year Practices

 This festival observes many Chinese cultural distinctive, including cuisine, art, and martial arts exhibitions.
-For example, in my town of Colorado Springs, several martial arts dojos, including mine, perform at the City Auditorium.
+For example, in my town of Colorado Springs, several martial arts dojos, including mine, have performed at the City Auditorium.